mumble-voip/mumble/docs/dev/network-protocol/protocol_stack_tcp.md

 The prefix consists out of the two bytes defining the type of the packet in the payload and 4 bytes stating the length of the payload in bytes followed by the payload itself.
-The following packet types are available in the current protocol and all but UDPTunnel are simple protobuf messages.
+The following packet types are available in the current protocol and all but `UDPTunnel` are simple protobuf messages.
-If not mentioned otherwise all fields outside the protobuf encoding are big-endian.
+If not mentioned otherwise all fields outside the protobuf encoding are *big-endian*.

 | Type | Payload             |
 | ---- | ------------------- |